SUSE/salt-netapi-client/README.md

 Pull requests are always welcome, please see [issues](https://github.com/SUSE/salt-netapi-client/issues) for a list of things to possibly tackle.

-If you want to contribute to salt-netapi-client lib which use javax, please create a PR againsts 5.1 branch.
+If you want to contribute to salt-netapi-client lib which use javax, please create a PR againsts `javax` branch.

 Make sure you have Git commit signing enabled.
 If you are not doing it already, check out the [GitHub documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).